loganventer/CHAP2/langchain_search_service/README.md

 ### GPU Configuration

-The Ollama container is configured to use all available NVIDIA GPUs:
+The Ollama container can be configured to use all available NVIDIA GPUs:

 ```yaml
 deploy: